 We may want to use a left join to find data that exists in both tables but also data in the left table that does not match.
 This Venn diagram illustrates this left join.

-We could also want to find data that exists in the left table but does not match with data on the right table.
+We may also want to find data that exists in the left table but does not match with data on the right table.
 This would be considered a left outer join:

 We can get the data that exists in both tables along with the data that does not match from the right table using a right join:

-We could also do the same to just have data in the right table only using a right outer join:
+We can also do the same to just have data in the right table only using a right outer join: